Layr-Labs/eigenlayer-docs/docs/eigenda-guides/eigenda-rollup-user-guides/system-performance-and-customization.md

 * The maximum blob size per DisperseBlob invocation is 512KiB.
 * The maximum throughput supported by the Disperser is approximately 1 MiB/s.
-* The maximum throughput (aka Rate Limit) for an individual Rollup user (e.g., sequencer) is approximately 3KiB/s encoded.
 * By default each blob remains stored in the network for 14 days.

 ## Rate Limiting

+The EigenDA system will limit the rate that any individual Rollup user (e.g., sequencer) can post data.
+In the future, these rates will be determined via a system of reservation and on-demand payment.
+However, at the current testnet stage, the system enforces the following uniform rate limits for all users, as identified by the IP address of their request:&#x20;

+* The maximum throughput for an individual Rollup user is approximately 3KiB/s encoded.
+* For a constant amount of data, the Disperser's KZG proving system more efficiently processes a small number of large blobs compared to a large number of small blobs.
+Thus, we also enforce a limit on the rate at which each rollup posts blobs to the system.
+Currently, rollups are limited to approximately one blob per batching interval (\~100 seconds).

-The user's request sent to the Disperser may be rate limited if their total throughput exceeds the rate limit.
-The user's request to DisperseBlob will return a rate limit error.
+Both of these rate limits are enforced over an interval of about 10 minutes.
+The user's request sent to the Disperser will be rate limited if their total throughput exceeds the above rate limits, and the user's request to DisperseBlob will return a rate limit error.